pcarleton/pcarleton.github.io/_posts/2018-05-31-netstat-v-ss.md

 ### Netstat vs. ss

-Now that we understand the sources of information, why would we prefer one tool over the other?  `netstat` gets its information from `/proc/net` directly.
+`netstat` gets its information from `/proc/net` directly.
 It parses the file and prints out information based on it.

-`ss` on the other hand was written more recently to use the `netlink` API (it will fall back to `proc/net` if netlink is unavailable).
-The information is essentially the same from what I've seen, but here are some arguments for why to use `ss`
+`ss` was written more recently to use the `netlink` API (it will fall back to `proc/net` if netlink is unavailable).
+The information in both systems is essentially the same (from what I've seen), but here are some arguments for why to use `ss`

-* Supposedly it's faster (I just read that a lot, I don't find `netstat` to be that slow to be honest)
+* It's faster (I just read that a lot, I don't find `netstat` to be noticeably slower)
 * Netlink exposes more TCP states (again I mostly look for `LISTEN` so that's not a huge selling point)
-* It has better default argument behavior
+* It has better default argument

 None of these are a huge homerun, which is why I expect a lot of people still use `netstat`.
 It's also likely that `netstat` is installed more places.
-For instance on my macbook, it has `netstat` but not `ss`.
+For instance my Macbook has `netstat` but not `ss`.

-The last one is a little more compelling for me personally.  `netstat` by default will try to resolve IP addresses which really slows it down and also opens a bunch of new UDP sockets, which might clutter the picture if you're investigating something.  `netstat -n` stops this behavior, but `ss` has that on by default.
+The default arguments is a little more compelling.  `netstat` by default will try to resolve IP addresses through DNS which really slows it down.
+It also opens a bunch of new UDP sockets, which might clutter the picture if you're investigating something.  `netstat -n` stops this behavior, but `ss` has that on by default (you can use `ss -r` if you do want the resolution).

-Another reason I prefer `ss` is that the code is much nicer to read!
+One other nice thing about `ss` is that its source code is much nicer to read!

 ### Open Questions